January 29, 2015 / Esther Choy

 Someone approached me after the event was over and asked, “Esther, you said that ‘The Story OF me isn’t ABOUT me.’
 Can give me an example?”

-I didn’t offer him an answer I was happy with.
-But after giving myself a bit more time to think about it, a great example came to mind.
+I didn’t offer him an answer about telling stories about yourself that I was happy with.
+But after giving myself a bit more time to think about it, a great example of telling stories about yourself came to mind.
 And I’d like to offer it here to everyone interested in learning the one and only rule you need to keep in mind when crafting compelling stories.
 First, let me give a bit of context to why I challenged Speaking Society attendees to think about how “The Story OF me isn’t ABOUT me.”

 Our first topic of 2015 was “Start Your Year Without Fear.”
 Telling stories requires us to speak in front of a crowd.
 To many, the very thought of standing in front of people and delivering a compelling story invokes nausea.
 As Kelly Standing and I led the discussion, we emphasized that a key factor in being at ease, authentic and persuasive is to put the audience first.
 It’s NOT about me (the storyteller); it’s about YOU (the audience)!

 The key to persuasion lies in whether your audience can relate and see themselves as a critical part of the story.